West: Arizona, California, Nevada, & Utah

 - Middle Grades School Climate Alliance: This alliance of districts and middle schools in Arizona and California aims to improve school climate and facilitate the use of data-based inquiry practices as an approach to school improvement.

 WestEd has served as the Regional Educational Laboratory for the Western Region since the program's inception in 1966, generating new knowledge, providing technical assistance, and conducting research to support the goals of schools, districts, and states in educating every student to high standards.
-WestEd also houses numerous federally funded Centers that support the region in improving education and closing achievement gaps, including the California and Southwest Comprehensive Centers, the Region IX (Arizona, California, Nevada) Equity Assistance Center, and the national Assessment and Accountability Comprehensive Center.
+WestEd also houses numerous federally funded Centers that support the region in improving education and closing achievement gaps, including the California and West Comprehensive Centers, the Region IX (Arizona, California, Nevada) Equity Assistance Center, and the Content Comprehensive Centers on Standards and Assessment Implementation and on School Turnaround.

 Dr. Nikola Filby